-In contrast to 3T, this 1.5T MRA only shows an ostium of what is in fact a very prominent anterior choroidal artery (red), as seen on angio of the same patient.
-Poor visualization is to some extent related to direction of Anterior Chorodial flow, which can be close to plane of MRA slab.
+In contrast to 3T, the 1.5T MRA below only shows an ostium of what is in fact a very prominent anterior choroidal artery (red), as seen on angio of the same patient.
+Poor visualization is to some extent related to direction of Anterior Choroidal flow, which can be close to plane of MRA slab.

 Anterior Choroidal Artery Anatomy and Landmarks

 The course of anterior choroidal artery cisternal segment in the paramesencephalic cistern (around the cerebral peduncles) is superimposed angiographically upon the middle segment of the basal vein of Rosenthal.
-This can be demonstred on a single image by selecting the arterial phase of the injection to be the “mask” of a later venous phase (not all angio units allow for this maneuver, but similar images may be generated by post-processing superimposition/blending.)
+This can be demonstrated on a single image by selecting the arterial phase of the injection to be the “mask” of a later venous phase

 Another illustration of anterior choroidal perforators (purple) coming off the main trunk (red) prior to the plexal point (light blue).
-A perforator distal to the plexal point may be present also (pink).
+A branch to the choroid distal to the plexal point may be present also (pink).
 The PCOM is orange (with a large thalamic branch of its own).
 MHT (dark blue) and ILT (green) branches are also visible.

-Typical appearance of an anterior choroidal artery in stereo.
+Typical DSA appearance of an anterior choroidal artery in stereo.

-Typical appareance of the anterior choroidal artery (red).
+Typical appearance of the anterior choroidal artery (red).
 The red arrow marks the plexal point where the artery enters the choroidal fissure.
-A small artery distal to the anterior choroidal is present also (orange) These arteries ascend thru the perforator substance and may supply areas of hypothalamus or optic tract — these are the arteries which hypertrophy in the moya-moya condition.
+A small artery distal to the anterior choroidal is present also (orange) These arteries ascend thru the anterior perforated substance and may supply areas of hypothalamus or optic tract — these are the arteries which hypertrophy in the moya-moya condition.
 An MHT branch is also present (blue)

-Anterior Choroidal Projection — RAO projection (about 60 degrees RAO) of the RIGHT Anterior choroidal artery.
-Angling the lateral into the anterior oblique position can help show the vessel to better advantage.
+Anterior Choroidal Projection — RAO projection (about 80-60 degrees RAO) of the RIGHT Anterior choroidal artery usually elevates the MCA branches away from the choroidal.

 Red=A. Chor; Purple=plexal point; Yellow=choroidal segment